<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1269321669886585&amp;ev=PageView&amp;noscript=1">

 Inside Frequency Control

-Posted by Rob Rutkowski on Aug 9, 2017 7:32:00 AM
+Posted by Rob Rutkowski on Jun 20, 2024 9:00:00 AM

 Here’s the scary thing…

 Even if you sit for hours upon hours trying to set a precise initial frequency of an oscillator, it’s still going to drift and the oscillator will not be able maintain that frequency over the full course of its use.
-In this post, you’ll learn the MANY sources of frequency instability and why an Ultra-Stable OCXO may be the fix-all solution.
+In this post, you’ll learn the many sources of frequency instability and why an ultra-stable OCXO may be the fix-all solution.

 • Circuit components